-...Greenhalgh’s smouldering baritone added no end of dark and poetic passion through some magnificently modulated singing.
+“...Greenhalgh’s smouldering baritone added no end of dark and poetic passion through some magnificently modulated singing.”

-Past roles in Essen have included Nardo in La Finta Giardiniera, Valentin in Faust, Posa in Don Carlo, and the leading role of Tom Edison in the world premiere of Dogville (based on the film by Lars von Trier), which won the prestigious Deutscher Theaterpreis Faust Award in 2023 for ‘Best Staging’.
-He has also performed as Figaro in Il Barbiere di Siviglia, Aeneas in Dido and Aeneas, Morales in Carmen, Ottokar in Der Freischütz, Schaunard in La Bohème, Dr. Falke in Die Fledermaus, Silvio in Pagliacci, and Marco in Gianni Schicchi.
+Past roles in Essen have included Don Giovanni in Don Giovanni, Papageno in Die Zauberflöte, Thom in the German Premiere of Missy Mazzoli's The Listeners, Freddy in My Fair Lady, Conte Almaviva in Le Nozze di Figaro, Guglielmo in Cosi fan tutte, Ophémon in L’amant anonym by Joseph Bologna, Gubetta in Lucrezia Borgia, Nardo in La Finta Giardiniera, Valentin in Faust, Posa in Don Carlo, and the leading role of Tom Edison in the world premiere of Dogville (based on the film by Lars von Trier), which won the prestigious Deutscher Theaterpreis Faust Award in 2023 for ‘Best Staging’.
+He has also performed as Figaro in Il Barbiere di Siviglia, Aeneas in Dido and Aeneas, Morales in Carmen, Ottokar in Der Freischütz, Schaunard in La Bohème, Dr. Falke in Die Fledermaus, Silvio in Pagliacci, Robert Hesse in Karneval im Rom, and Marco in Gianni Schicchi.
 Additionally, he presented a staged solo concert of Schumann’s Dichterliebe combined with recitations of Shakespeare Sonnets.

-Recent projects include a return to the Theater an der Wien as Bussy in Christof Loy’s production of Zazá, which was recently released on Blu-Ray by Unitel Classica.
+Other projects include his debut as Giorgio Germont in La Traviata at the Festival du Toûno in Switzerland, a return to the Theater an der Wien as Bussy in Christof Loy’s production of Zazá, which was released on Blu-Ray by Unitel Classica.
 He has also performed Silvio in I Pagliacci with Boston Lyric Opera, and played the role of Caliban in Sibelius’ The Tempest with the Oregon Symphony (alongside members of the Oregon Shakespeare Festival).
 Tobias sang the title role in Don Giovanni with both Virginia Opera and Baltimore Concert Opera, Dr. Malatesta in Don Pasquale with Opéra National de Montpellier (which played on both Mezzo TV and Medici TV), and Dr. Falke in Die Fledermaus with Palm Beach Opera.
 He has also appeared in The Grapes of Wrath with Michigan Opera Theatre, Belcore in L’elisir d’amore with Opera Las Vegas, and a recital at the National Forum of Music in Wroclaw, Poland.

 Other career highlights include performances of Figaro in Il Barbiere di Siviglia with the Glyndebourne Opera Tour, the title role in Dido and Aeneas at the Festival d'Aix-en-Provence, Cecil in Maria Stuarda and Demetrius in A Midsummer Night’s Dream at the Theater an der Wien, and Riff in West Side Story at the Grand Teton Music Festival.
 He has also sung Leo Stein & Man Ray in Ricky Ian Gordon’s 27 with Mastervoices at New York City Center, and had two recent Carnegie Hall debuts performing Smyth’s The Prison with the Cecilia Chorus of New York, along with a recital at Weill Recital Hall.
 During his time in Vienna, Tobias collaborated with Czech choreographer Martin Dvorak to co-create a staged version of Winterreise, which he performed to critical acclaim in Vienna and at various venues in the Czech Republic.